epicchainlabs/epicchain-worknet/docs/worknet-command-reference.md

   -?|-h|--help        Show help information.
 ```

-The `create` command creates a new local WorkNet blockchain as a branch from a public Neo N3 blockchain.
+The `create` command creates a new local WorkNet blockchain as a branch from a public EpicChain  blockchain.
 This command will create both a `.neo-worknet` file to hold details about the blockchain branch and a
 `data` folder that will contain data loaded from the remote blockchain and cached locally as well as
 locally generated blocks and contract storage updates.

-The user must specify a remote Neo N3 blockchain network to branch from.
+The user must specify a remote EpicChain  blockchain network to branch from.
 EpicChain-Worknet has built in knowledge
 of MainNet and the T5 TestNet.
-However, the user can specify any Neo N3 RPC API node they wish.
+However, the user can specify any EpicChain  RPC API node they wish.
 The
 user can specify a specific block index to branch at.
 If unspecified, `neo-worknet` will branch at the
 current height of the specified blockchain.